 It is helpful to know your needs/ questions/ expectations in advance, to enable us to help.
+It is the best way to ensure your GP is aware of your problem, and to book a consultation where needed.
 Many patients prefer this method , and it also takes pressure off phone lines.
 Though the online consultation tool “econsult” (at ststephens.webgp.com) does involve quite a few questions, this is to ensure clinical safety and for us to have clinically relevant information upfront.
 Please don't use econsult for test results or prescription requests.
 NHS App is easier for this.
 Let us know if you need help installing/ accessing.

 How soon will you respond to my online consultation?

 If it is a new and clinically urgent matter, we will respond within 2 working days.
 If it is ongoing or less urgent, we will inform you when a clinician will review.
 Numbers are such that we cannot guarantee all will be resolved within 2 working days.

 Are you providing face to face GP appointments?